 - 4.85 Green infrastructure is a network of multi-functional green space with recreational, visual and ecological value.
 It includes: - Natural and semi-natural green spaces such as grassland and nature reserves - Green corridors such as hedgerows, verges and public rights of way, or 'blue infrastructure' such as watercourses and other water bodies - Public or private spaces such as gardens, parks, village greens and allotments - 4.86 Biodiversity is in long-term decline, with habitats becoming increasingly fragmented and degraded as a result of changing land use and agricultural practices.
 National policy seeks to reverse this trend, halting overall biodiversity loss and reintroducing well-functioning and coherent ecological networks for the benefit of all.
 There is an opportunity for development in Mid Devon to play its part in improving the quality and connectivity of green infrastructure.
 Green infrastructure in some cases can also serve the purpose of protecting or enhancing heritage assets. - 4.87 Major applications (defined in the glossary) should be accompanied by a habitat survey describing what flora and fauna are present on the site, with particular regard to protected species.
 In permitting the development, the Council must be satisfied that onsite biodiversity mitigation, where required, is sufficient to make the development acceptable in planning terms. - 4.88 Green infrastructure provided within major development sites should normally serve a variety of purposes such as flood attenuation, leisure and recreation, provision of natural habitats, and shading and cooling of buildings and public areas.
-Green infrastructure functions can co-exist in one place, so the land coverage does not have to be extensive in every case.
+Green infrastructure functions can co-exist in one place, so the land coverage does not have to be extensive in every case, although developments should recognise that floodplain cannot necessarily provide year-round amenity access.
 Green infrastructure within the site should be achieved as part of the broader objectives for high quality design set out in Policy DM1 (high quality design).
-Applicants should have regard to the Town and Country Planning Association document, Biodiversity by Design, and should explore opportunities for green infrastructure to deliver wider environmental measures, such as those set out in the SW River Basin Management Plan. - 4.89 This policy should be considered alongside Policy S5, which sets local standards for the provision of public open space in new development.
+Applicants should have regard to the Town and Country Planning Association document, Biodiversity by Design, and should explore opportunities for green infrastructure to deliver wider environmental measures, such as those set out in the SW River Basin Management Plan.
+Development incorporating green infrastructure will be required to submit management and maintenance details for the proposed green infrastructure. - This policy should be considered alongside Policy S5, which sets local standards for the provision of public open space in new development.